 Bring a medium pot with potato chunks and enough water to cover to a boil.
-Cook until fork-tender, 14-18 minutes.
+Once boiling, cook until fork-tender, 14-18 minutes.

 Reserve ¼ cup potato cooking water.
 Drain potatoes in a colander and return to pot.

-Add potato cooking water, cheese spread, butter, ½ tsp. salt, and a pinch of pepper to pot.
+Add potato cooking water, cream cheese, butter, ¼ tsp. salt, and a pinch of pepper.
 Mash until smooth.
 Cover and set aside.

 While potatoes boil, roast green beans.

 Place green beans on prepared baking sheet and toss with 2 tsp. olive oil and a pinch of salt and pepper.